contributing-to-kubernetes/gnosis/contributing-to-kubernetes/kk-pr-85993/README.md

 plugin.netConfig, err = libcni.ConfFromBytes([]byte(json))
 ```

-The `getRangesConfig` method went from this:
+That `getRangesConfig` method went from this:
 ```go
 // given a n cidrs assigned to nodes,
 // create bridge configuration that conforms to them